 - 15.1.
 The Institute has been conducting classes for the above courses on weekends.
 Since the inception of the Institute in 1969, a large number of students have qualified in the various examinations.
 Due the growth of trade, and commerce, the demand for personnel conversant with shipping and related logistics has also increased.
 Many young person's working or seeking employment opportunities in various sectors associated with shipping and related logistics are not able to attend the classes due to distance from study Centers or various other compulsions.
-In order to meet the aspirations of such candidates, the Institute has introduced Online Learning Programme since 1998. - 15.2.
-The OLP aims at preparing the students for the examination by providing them necessary study material.
+In order to meet the aspirations of such candidates, the Institute has introduced Online Learning Programme since 1998. - 15.2 The OLP aims at preparing the students for the examination by providing them necessary study material.
 OLP students are required to answer at least two of the model test papers, included in the study material by end December of the corresponding Academic year to be eligible for final examination. - 153.
-Online learning is made easy by exhaustive study material delivered to all students in soft copy and on line access to : - 17.3.1 Live class room on weekends: - 17.3.2 Recording of class lectures (any time); - 17.3.3 Power point presentations used in class; - 17.3.4 Last 5 years question papers; - 15.4.
-OLP students pay same as fees as compared to class students.
-Students seeking admissions in Online Learning Program can register themselves up to 31st August of the concerned Academic year. - 155.
-Certificate issued to OLP students is identical to that issued to regular students; - 15.6 Opportunity for seafarers of Merchant Navy, Indian Navy and Indian Coast Guard: Sailing Nautical Officers, Marine engineers, ratings and all other eligible seafarers can also take advantage of this option to pursue this course to carry out their commercial functions more efficiently at sea.
+Online learning is made easy by exhaustive study material delivered to all students in soft & hard copy and on line access to: - a.
+Live class room on weekends; - b.
+Recording of class lectures; - c.
+Last 5 years question papers available on website; - 154.
+Certificate issued to OLP students is identical to that issued to regular students; - Sailing Nautical Officers, Marine engineers, ratings and all other eligible seafarers can also take advantage of this option to pursue this course to carry out their commercial functions more efficiently at sea.
 This course would also create attractive employment opportunities ashore for seafarers.
 Time served in the Navy and Coast Guards is counted in full as shipping related experience.
 Accordingly Navy & Coast Guard personnel, otherwise eligible, can also pursue this course for higher commercial knowledge and to seek attractive shore jobs in commercial shipping world post their retirement